niciBume/Cat_Prey_Analyzer/README.md

 The difference of this project however is that it aims to solve *general* cat-prey detection through a vision based approach.
 Meaning that this should work for any cat!

 # How to use the Code
 The code is meant to run on a RPI4 with the [IR JoyIt Camera](https://joy-it.net/de/products/rb-camera-IR_PRO) attached.
 If you have knowledge regarding Keras, you can also run the models on your own, as the .h5 files can be found in the /models directory (check the input shapes, as they can vary).
-Nonetheless, I will explain the prerequesites to run this project on the RPI4 with the attached infrared camera:
+Nonetheless, I will explain the prerequisites to run this project on the RPI4 with the attached infrared camera:

 - Download the whole project and transfer it to your RPI.
 Make sure to place the folder in your home directory such that its path matches: `/home/pi/CatPreyAnalyzer` (check your `PYTHONPATH=/home/pi/tensorflow1/models/research:/home/pi/tensorflow1/models/research/slim`).